apigee-127/a127-samples/spikearrest-example/README.md

 ### When the limit is exceeded

-If the number of requests exeeds the limit within the specified time interval, spike alert returns this error message in a 503 response:
+If the number of requests exceeds the limit within the specified time interval, spike alert returns this error message in a 503 response:

     Error: SpikeArrest engaged